Sharknado (film series): The Last Sharknado: It's About Time (2018)

+Prequel

-Sharknado Origins (2026)
+Sharknado Origins (TBA)

 In November 2025, a prequel titled Sharknado Origins was announced to be in development.
 The film is planned for a Summer 2026 release and will follow Fin and April encountering a Sharknado as teenagers.

-Spin-off films
+Spin-off series

 Lavalantula (2015)

 Lavalantula is a spin-off of Sharknado, about fire spitting tarantulas causing havoc over Los Angeles, starring some of the cast from Police Academy.
 It features an appearance by Ian Ziering as Fin Shepard - tying the film into the Sharknado universe.

-2 Lava 2 Lantula (2016)
+2 Lava 2 Lantula!
+(2016)

-A sequel to Lavalantula called 2 Lava 2 Lantula premiered on Syfy on August 6, 2016.
+A sequel to Lavalantula called 2 Lava 2 Lantula! premiered on Syfy on August 6, 2016.
 Some of the cast from the original film returned, including Steve Guttenberg, Marion Ramsey and Michael Winslow.

+Crossover

 2025 Armageddon (2022)

-2025 Armageddon is a crossover film released to celebrate the 25th anniversary of The Asylum, and features an alien race using Sharknado alongside other films from The Asylum as the basis for monsters sent to attack Earth.
+2025 Armageddon is a crossover film released to celebrate the 25th anniversary of The Asylum and features an alien race using Sharknado alongside other films from The Asylum as the basis for monsters sent to attack Earth.
 The film was released on digital storefronts on December 23, 2022.